mccraigmccraig/qseq/README.md

 [![Build Status](https://secure.travis-ci.org/mccraigmccraig/qseq.png)](http://travis-ci.org/mccraigmccraig/qseq)

-A library which provides a sequence abstraction for use with Korma and ClojureQL queries
+A library which provides a lazy sequence over Korma and ClojureQL queries

 Results are sorted by a key, which may be a compound key.
 The direction of the sort may be specified